mworion/dbus-seplos/doc/installation/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note:: Requires root access.

-Log into your Venus OS device using a SSH client like Putty or bash and run these commands to start the installer:
+Log into your Venus OS device using a SSH client like Putty or bash.
+Please change directory to /tmp and run these commands to start the installer:

 .. code-block:: bash